tgross35/mariadb-udf-blog/rust-udf-blog.md

 cargo test
 ```

-The above creates a directory called `test-udf` with a `Cargo.toml` file, and a
+The above creates a directory called `test-udf` with `Cargo.toml` and `src/lib.rs`,
-`src/lib.rs` file with a simple function and test for it, then verifies
+then verifies everything is working correctly (the `cargo new` command makes a
-everything is working correctly.
+super simple example function and test).
 We need to update`Cargo.toml` to tell Cargo
 to produce the correct kind of output (a dynamic library) and to use `udf`
 as a depedency: